 Gateway consultants can provide guidance and support on designing and developing faculty-directed programming, identifying and facilitating contact with appropriate international institutional partners and/or provider organizations, and assisting with customized programming to meet specific curricular or geographical needs.
 (Please also see Gateway’s free Program Design Consultation services.)

-Building an online based curriculum in international education has become strongly important as the student expectations for such learning increases.
-Gateway supports institutions and faculty with understanding and developing a range of online modalities, including COIL(Collaborative Online International Education), virtual internships, etc. We can provide consultation and support with launch programming in most any institutional context.
+Building an online-based curriculum in international education has become more important as the student expectations for such learning increases.
+Gateway supports institutions and faculty with identifying and integrating a range of online modalities, including COIL (Collaborative Online International Education), institutionally-tailored virtual classroom modules, streaming services, virtual internships, etc. We can provide consultation and support with launch programming in most institutional contexts as well as facilitate contact with Gateway clients who provide virtual learning products and services, if desired.
 Practical professional development workshops on online learning and engagement are also available.

 Consultation and Support Services

 Gateway is well positioned to provide consultation and support on next generation education abroad programming and practice.
 We will meet confidentially with you, providing advice and recommendations as appropriate based on current trends and industry best practices.

 Program Review & Evaluation

 Gateway is well-positioned to facilitate an external review of your education abroad operations as well as conduct program evaluations.
 Recommendations will be tailored specifically to the needs and resources of your institution and will be informed by industry best practices.